 Malaysian Orthopaedic Journal is an Open Access journal published under terms and conditions of Creative Commons Attribution 4.0 International Public License (CC BY 4.0).
 Readers are free to read, print, share and adapt the published material in any medium and for any purpose as long as appropriate attribution are made to the contributors.
 Authors retain the copy-right of the published material.

 There is no fee for submitting articles, and no article processing charges (APC) if the article is accepted for publication.

 For additional information on Creative Commons licenses visit their website: (http://creativecommons.org )

-The author will need to register with the online submission system and provide information including author name, academic degree, institution / affiliation, and email contact.
-Starting July 2015 issue, author names will be published as [Family/Surname/Last name] followed by initials of [Given/First name].
+The author will need to register with the online submission system and provide information including author's name, academic degree, institution / affiliation, and email contact.
+Starting from the July 2015 issue, author's names will be published as [Family/Surname/Last name] followed by initials of [Given/First name].